gemrb/gemrb.github.io/Common-problems.md

 Possible cause: You have got a wrong version of OpenAL.

-Solution: Install OpenAL Soft 15.1.
+Solution: Install OpenAL Soft 15.1 or newer.
 The best is if you copy soft\_oal.dll as OpenAL32.dll somewhere on your game's dll path.